 Federal Engle Progeny Cases.
 Three federal judges (in the Merlob, B. Brown and Burr cases) ruled that the findings in Phase I of the Engle proceedings could not be used to satisfy elements of plaintiffs' claims, and two of those rulings (B. Brown and Burr) were certified by the trial court for interlocutory review.
 The certification was granted by the United States Court of Appeals for the Eleventh Circuit and the appeals were consolidated (in February 2009, the appeal in Burr was dismissed for lack of prosecution).
 In July 2010, the Eleventh Circuit ruled that plaintiffs do not have an unlimited right to use the findings from the original Engle trial to meet their burden of establishing the elements of their claims at trial.
 Rather, plaintiffs may only use the findings to establish specific facts that they demonstrate with a reasonable degree of certainty were actually decided by the original Engle jury.
 The Eleventh Circuit remanded the case to the district court to determine what specific factual findings the Engle jury actually made.
 All federal cases were stayed pending review by the Eleventh Circuit.
-In December 2010, stays were lifted in 12 cases selected by plaintiffs, two of which were subsequently re-stayed.
-Liggett is no longer a defendant in any of the 12 cases.
-In August 2011, the court ordered the activation of an additional 22 cases, one of which was subsequently deactivated and one of which was voluntarily dismissed.
-Liggett is a defendant in 12 of the remaining 20 cases.
+The stays were subsequently lifted in 34 cases.
+At present, Liggett is a defendant in 7 of the cases.